ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-The network controller can use network diagnosis related intent based interface to find the corresponding network side port based on the dedicated line service, and then further associate the transmission path (current path, historical path) and current and historical network performance, network resources, and incident status data to diagnose the probable cause of the fault and provide repair suggestions.
+The network controller can use network diagnosis related intent based interface to find the corresponding network side port based on the dedicated line service, and then further associate the transmission path (current path, historical path) and current and historical network performance, network resources, and incident status data to diagnose the probable root cause of the fault and provide repair suggestions.

 # Changes between Revisions

+   v04 - v05

+   * Replace probable cause with probable root cause based on Adrian and Benoit's suggestion.

    v03 - v04